jmulloka/shiny-app-healthieru/description.md

 ## Breakdown of Work
-Each member of the group is responsible for writing one of the three functions and assist the other group members in editing the others.
+Each member of the group is responsible for writing one of the three functions and assisting the other group members in editing the others.
-Debugging, optimizing code, and editing code was done collectively and collaboratively among all group members.
+Debugging, optimizing, and editing code was done collectively and collaboratively among all group members.